hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 ```

 Congratulations!
 You have successfully created an FPC chaincode with go using cc-tools and invoked it using our simple cli.

+Now you can test all your work again by running the [test](./testTutorial.sh) script

+## Next Step

+CC-tools-demo also provides a unique API server called CCAPI that is able to communicate with the peers and execute transactions through a REST API.
+We integrated this either in the [CCAPI tutorial](../../application/ccapi/)